TMHSDigital/prompt-generator/README.md

 5. Click "Enhance Prompt" to see the improved version
 6. Use the share, copy, or save buttons to manage your prompt

+### Using Import/Export Feature

+The app allows you to import and export prompts for backup or sharing:

+- **Export**: Click the "Export" button to download your saved prompts as a JSON file
+- **Import**: Click "Import Prompts" to upload a previously exported file

+Download our [example-prompts.json](example-prompts.json) file to see the format and try importing sample prompts.
+You can also use this as a template to create your own collection.

 ## Deployment Instructions

 ### Setting Up Icons for PWA